Rufus Dawes: Civil War

 Having migrated to Wisconsin prior to the outbreak of the Civil War, Dawes organized a volunteer company from Juneau County in May, was elected Captain, and appointed as such by the State on May 5, and on July 16, 1861, his Company K was mustered into the 6th Wisconsin Volunteer Infantry for three years service.
 The regiment served for almost a year in Northern Virginia without seeing major action.
 In June 1862, Dawes was promoted to major.
 He served with his regiment at the Second Battle of Bull Run, South Mountain, Antietam, and Fredericksburg.
 He was in command of the regiment for most of the Battle of Antietam after Lt.
 Colonel Edward S. Bragg was shot and injured.
 In March 1863, Dawes received a promotion to the rank of lieutenant colonel and served in the Chancellorsville Campaign, leading a river crossing under fire at Fitzhugh's Crossing on April 29.

 During the first day of the Battle of Gettysburg on July 1, 1863, Dawes led a counterattack on Confederate Brigadier General Joseph R. Davis's brigade of the 2nd, 11th and 42nd Mississippi Infantry Regiments and the 55th North Carolina Infantry Regiment, many of whom were sheltered in an unfinished railroad cut west of town, and forced the surrender of more than 200 of the Confederate soldiers.
 He later served that year in the Mine Run Campaign.
 During a furlough, Dawes returned to Ohio and married Mary Beman Gates (1842–1921), from Marietta, Ohio, on January 18, 1864.
-Returning to the Army of the Potomac, he served at the Battle of the Wilderness and the Siege of Petersburg In July 1864, Dawes was offered the full rank of colonel, but declined the promotion.
+Returning to the Army of the Potomac, he served at the Battle of the Wilderness and the Siege of Petersburg.
+In July 1864, Dawes was offered the full rank of colonel, but declined the promotion.
 He was mustered out of the army on August 10, 1864, following the Battles of Spotsylvania and Cold Harbor.

 On February 24, 1866, President Andrew Johnson nominated Dawes for appointment to the grade of brevet brigadier general of volunteers to rank from March 13, 1865, and the United States Senate confirmed the appointment on April 10, 1866.

-After the war, Dawes became a Companion of the Ohio Commandery of the Military Order of the Loyal Legion of the United States.
+In 1888, Dawes became a Companion of the Ohio Commandery of the Military Order of the Loyal Legion of the United States and was assigned insignia number 6327.

 Some of Dawes' letters are available to researchers.
 From his time in the Civil War, Dawes likely suffered from post-traumatic stress disorder, although he was able to cope with the symptoms.